shakfu/sapf-max/README.md

 # sapf-max

-A early-stage project to wrap the [sapf language](https://github.com/lfnoise/sapf) in a Max/MSP external.
+An early-stage project to wrap the [sapf language](https://github.com/lfnoise/sapf) in a Max/MSP external.